Updated as of 6/29/2020.

-Casco Bay Lines invited members of the Board and the public to join a vessel advisory committee and conducted a public kick-off meeting with the committee and EBDG on May 22, 2018.
-Since then, EBDG has been working to determine possible vessel configurations that meet the needs of Casco Bay Lines and conform to the various regulatory requirements and operational constraints.
-A second advisory committee meeting was held in October 2018 for EBDG to share progress and seek additional input.
+Casco Bay Lines invited members of the Board and the public to join a Vessel Advisory Committee (VAC) and conducted a public kick-off meeting with VAC and EBDG on May 22, 2018.
+EBDG then worked to determine possible vessel configurations that met the needs of Casco Bay Lines and conformed to the various regulatory requirements and operational constraints.
+A second VAC meeting was held in October 2018 for EBDG to share progress and seek additional input.

-The Board took up consideration and action specific to capacity guidance for a new Peaks Island vessel at the public Board meeting on May 23rd.
-Following a request by the Board, CBITD staff prepared the following materials in advance: Commitment Letter from City of Portland – May 7, 2019 , CBITD New Peaks Island Vessel 30 Year Financial Pro Forma, Executive Summary & Analysis – May 20, 2019, and CBITD Staff Memo: Vehicle Reservation Update – May 17,2019.
+The Board took up consideration and action specific to capacity guidance for a new Peaks Island vessel at the public Board meeting on May 23, 2019.
+Following a request by the Board, Casco Bay Lines staff prepared the following materials in advance: Commitment Letter from City of Portland – May 7, 2019 , CBITD New Peaks Island Vessel 30 Year Financial Pro Forma, Executive Summary & Analysis – May 20, 2019, and CBITD Staff Memo: Vehicle Reservation Update – May 17, 2019.

-The design process for the new vessel remains in the initial stages.
 Casco Bay Lines strongly encourages public participation at all stages.
-In addition to the ten previous public meetings related to the Fleet Evaluation Project, there will be future opportunities for public input prior to the Board’s consideration of a proposed final vessel design.
+In addition to the twelve previous public meetings held related to the Fleet Evaluation Project, there will be future opportunities for public input prior to the Board’s consideration of a proposed final vessel design.